Spotify Guilt (Part Deux)

 But then it’s important to remember labels like Blue Note, Virgin and Island, and people like Alfred Lion, Simon Draper and Chris Blackwell, who were always music fans first and foremost.
 Ditto almost everyone I’ve come across working in niche genres (jazz, classical etc.).

 As for Spotify’s marketing pitch about discovering new music?
-I can’t think of any new music I’ve discovered via Spotify.
+I can’t think of any new music I’ve discovered via Spotify (but have discovered some good new podcasts).
 My discovery of new music comes from the old gatekeepers – magazines, radio programmes, music books, blogs, press releases.
-I probably use Spotify like a lot of other people – to ‘organise’ and compile, mostly old music that I’ve previously owned or hired from the library etc. etc.
+I probably use Spotify like a lot of other people – to ‘organise’ and compile mostly old music that I’ve previously owned or hired from the library etc. etc.

-Then there’s the redundancy issue, as above.
+Then there’s the staff redundancy issue, as above.
 Anyone who follows Spotify on LinkedIn will see them posting all kinds of strange techie jobs.
 You can be sure that almost none are focused on music.
-Very occasionally you notice a half-decent functionality upgrade (most recently, finally you can move a track up or down a playlist without too much faff) but it’s probably safe to assume they are mainly seeking newer and better ways to snoop on its users.
+Very occasionally you notice a half-decent functionality upgrade (most recently, finally you can move a track up or down a playlist without too much faff, but there are still a myriad of problems – this video highlights them very well) but it’s probably safe to assume they are mainly seeking newer and better ways to snoop on their users.

 Leave a comment